-Bonnie Carroll founded the Tragedy Assistance Program for Survivors (TAPS) in 1994, at a time when there was no national support network for the families of America's fallen heroes.
-Through her own grief following the death of her husband, Brig.
-Gen. Tom Carroll, who perished in an Army plane crash in 1992 along with seven other soldiers, she turned her tragedy into a purposeful effort to create what is today the major national program providing compassionate care for all who are grieving the death of a service member.
+Bonnie Carroll founded the Tragedy Assistance Program for Survivors, TAPS, in 1994, at a time when there was no national support network for the families of America's fallen heroes.
+Through her own grief following the death of her husband, BG Tom Carroll, who perished in an Army plane crash in 1992 along with seven other soldiers, she turned her tragedy into a purposeful effort to create what is today the major national program providing compassionate care for all who are grieving the death of a service member.

-In addition to founding and serving as the President of TAPS, Carroll also held appointments in the government, including White House Liaison at the Department of Veterans Affairs (VA) under President George W. Bush, Executive Assistant to the President for Cabinet Affairs under President Reagan, and in Baghdad, Iraq, as the Senior Advisor to the Iraqi Ministry of Communications during Operation Iraqi Freedom.
-During her earlier career in Washington, D.C., Ms. Carroll lived and worked on Capitol Hill as a political consultant on Presidential and Congressional campaigns and consultant on national defense issues.
+In addition to founding and serving as the president of TAPS, Carroll also held government appointments, including White House liaison at the Department of Veterans Affairs under President George W. Bush, executive assistant to the president for cabinet affairs under President Reagan, and senior advisor to the Iraqi Ministry of Communications in Baghdad during Operation Iraqi Freedom.
+Earlier in her career, Ms. Carroll worked on Capitol Hill as a political consultant on presidential and congressional campaigns and as a consultant on national defense issues.

-Carroll retired as a Major in the Air Force Reserve following 31 years of service, where her career included serving as Chief, Casualty Operations, HQ USAF.
+Carroll retired as a Major in the Air Force Reserve following 31 years of service.
+Her career included serving as the chief of casualty operations in Headquarters U.S. Air Force.
 Prior to joining the USAFR, Maj.
-Carroll served 16 years as both a noncommissioned officer and then a commissioned officer in the Air National Guard as a Transportation Officer, Logistics Officer, and Executive Officer.
+Carroll served 16 years as both a noncommissioned officer and then a commissioned officer in the Air National Guard as a transportation officer, logistics officer, and executive officer.

-Carroll has also served on the Board of Directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, the Defense Health Board, and the Board of the Iraq and Afghanistan Veterans of America.
-She is past co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces and she currently serves on the VA Advisory Committee on Families, Caregivers and Survivors.
+Carroll also served on the board of directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, the Defense Health Board, and the Board of the Iraq and Afghanistan Veterans of America.
+She is a former co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces, and she currently serves on the VA Advisory Committee on Families, Caregivers and Survivors.
 Co-author of Healing Your Grieving Heart After a Military Death, she has published numerous articles on grief and trauma following a military death.
 She has appeared on CNN, FOX, NBC's The Today Show, and other national programs speaking about military loss.

 In addition to receiving the Presidential Medal of Freedom from President Barack Obama and the Zachary and Elizabeth Fisher Distinguished Civilian Humanitarian Award from the Department of Defense, Carroll was also featured in People Magazine as a "Hero Among Us"; named a recipient of the Community Heroes Award by the Military Officers Association of America; has been recognized by the Defense Department with the Office of the Secretary of Defense Medal for Exceptional Public Service; and has received the Army's Outstanding Civilian Service Medal and the Navy's Distinguished Public Service Award.